awsdocs/amazon-emr-management-guide/doc_source/emr-plan-bootstrap.md

 ### Add Custom Bootstrap Actions Using the AWS CLI or the Amazon EMR CLI<a name="CustombootstrapCLI"></a>

-The following example uses a bootstrap action script to download and extracts a compressed TAR archive from Amazon S3\.
+The following example uses a bootstrap action script to download and extract a compressed TAR archive from Amazon S3\.
 The sample script is stored at [ http://elasticmapreduce\.s3\.amazonaws\.com/bootstrap\-actions/download\.sh](http://elasticmapreduce.s3.amazonaws.com/bootstrap-actions/download.sh)\.

  The sample script looks like the following: